AzureAiDevs/hub/website/blog/2023-aia/2023-04-17-inside-azureml-train-deploy/index.md

 Last week was for Azure AI App developers.
 This week, we switch gears and focus on Azure Machine Learning services for people building, deploying, and "productionalizing" ML models.
 If you're a Data Scientist, or an ML or MLOps engineer, then this week is for you.

-Today, learn about training, deploying and "productionalizing" machine learning models using Azure ML.
+Today, learn about training and deploying machine learning models using Azure ML.

 ## What we'll cover

 <!-- README
 The following list is the main points of the post.
 There should be 3-4 main points.
  -->

 - How to train and deploy a machine learning model using Azure ML
 - The three most common methods of creating resources: Azure ML CLI, Python SDK, and Studio UI